 A main goal of circuit masking is to make more difficult the illegitimate exfiltration of secrets from a circuit evaluation.
 Masking schemes use secret-sharing of the input bits of a circuit and recompile the circuit logic to ensure that important properties of the secret sharing remain across the circuit evaluation.

-At this stage, the Masked Circuits (MC) project is not considering actions toward standardization.
-However, there is a plan to create a library of masked circuits (specified at the logic level), based on public submissions to a call planned to be issued later in 2023.
+After past exploratory steps to obtain feedback, the Masked Circuits (MC) project is not considering actions toward standardization.
+However, there is a plan to create a Masked Circuits Library (MCL), specified at the logic level, based on public submissions to a Call for Masked Circuits, planned to be issued later in 2024.
 Said library will be useful as a baseline for subsequent analysis.
+See details here.

 After a d-th order masking, the probing of up to d wires in a masked circuit should not reveal information about the logical value of the secret bits in the original circuit.
 However, various attack models exist and masking does not provide resistance against all conceivable attacks.
 For example, glitches during the evaluation of a circuit introduce some complications.